cqftx001/Web-Calculator-React/README.md

-A easy web calculator with React basics.
+An easy web calculator with React basics.

 1. Download the files.
 2. run application with [npm start].